purarue/glue_geocities/README.md

 It has [since evolved to something else](https://sean.fish/), but I wanted to have a working version of this up somewhere

+This was not actually hosted on geocities, it was just inspired by it

 Live at <https://sean.fish/geocities/>

 <img src="https://github.com/seanbreckenridge/glue_geocities/blob/main/.github/screenshot.png?raw=true" />